 ARIA guidelines.

-It automatically detects and addresses common accessibility issues on your WordPress website across content, themes, and third-party plugins — from missing labels to improper heading structure and keyboard navigation traps.
+The plugin helps you detect and address common accessibility issues on your WordPress website, from missing labels to improper heading structure and keyboard navigation traps.

 create more inclusive and user-friendly websites.